Deaf and Hard of Hearing Program Resources

 Some sample accommodations and modifications may include, but are not limited to:

-• School district will provide and maintain Hearing Assistive Technology (H.A.T.)
+• The school district will provide and maintain HAT.

-• DHH staff will provide inservice to teaching staff annually or upon change of schedule
+• Deaf and hard of hearing staff will provide in-service to teaching staff annually or upon change of schedule.

-• Teacher will repeat student answers from back of the room or quiet students
+• The teacher will repeat the student’s answers from the back of the room or quiet the students.

-• Teacher for the Deaf/Hard of Hearing will consult with teaching staff to monitor student’s progress (60 min/year)
+• Teacher for the Deaf and Hard of Hearing will consult with teaching staff to monitor students’ progress (60 min/year).

-• Gain student’s attention before attempting to communicate
+• Gain the student’s attention before attempting to communicate.

-• Preferential seating with left/right ear close to sound source and in view of speaker’s face
+• Preferential seating with left/right ear close to the sound source and in view of the speaker’s face.